kamitor/Chris-Tom-Datadom/README.md

 We believe in **learning by doing**, **sharing knowledge**, and most importantly—**keeping things running, no matter what**.
 Whether it's an experiment, a playground for open-source tech, or a fortress of uptime, we've got it covered.

+Allthough this is very impressively worded, it's good to keep in mind that this is basically Chris and Tommy's "play around with" server.
+Our Ambition is to give people (mainly tommy and Chris's extended family) the ability to do everything with self-hosted FOSS tools.

 ---

 ## 🏗️ **What’s Inside the Datadom?**
+A play ground of tools used for hosting all kinds of software we would want to play around with.

 🖥️ **Self-hosted everything** – Because trusting a cloud is nice, but **being the cloud** is better.
 🔧 **Built on FOSS** – Proprietary software?
 Laat maar zitten.